Westlake-AI/openmixup/docs/en/model_zoos/Model_Zoo_sup.md

 # Model Zoo of Supervised Learning

 **OpenMixup provides mixup benchmarks on supervised learning on various tasks.
-Configs, experiments results, training logs will be updated as soon as possible.
+Configs, experiment results, and training logs will be updated as soon as possible.
 More mixup variants will be supported!**

 Now, we have supported 13 popular mixup methods!
-Notice that * denotes open-source arxiv pre-prints reproduced by us, and :book: denotes original results reproduced by official implementations.
+Notice that * denotes open-source arXiv pre-prints reproduced by us, and 📖 denotes original results reproduced by official implementations.
 We modified the original AttentiveMix by using pre-trained R-18 and sampling $\lambda$ from $\Beta(\alpha,8)$ as AttentiveMix+.
-Moreover, you can summary experiment results (json files) by tools in `openmixup/tools/summary/`.
+Moreover, you can summarize experiment results (json files) by tools in `openmixup/tools/summary/`.

 <details open>
 <summary>Supported sample mixing policies</summary>